SciML/FiniteStateProjection.jl/README.md

 ## Features:
 - Built on top of [Catalyst.jl](https://github.com/SciML/Catalyst.jl)
 - FSP equations are generated as `ODEFunction`/`ODEProblem`s and can be solved with [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl), with on-the-fly generation of targeted functions for improved performance
-- The Chemical Master Equation can be generated as a `SparseMatrixCSC`
+- The Chemical Master Equation can be represented as a `SparseMatrixCSC`
 - Automatic dimensionality reduction for systems with conserved quantities

 More information is available in the [documentation](https://kaandocal.github.io/FiniteStateProjection.jl/dev/).
 Please feel free to open issues and submit pull requests!